 This learning is then applied in the final year when each student has the opportunity to carry out their own research project.

 We encourage students to engage in real investigations and work collaboratively in a supervised manner with nutritionists, dietitians and other healthcare professionals outside the University.

 Ideas from students and potential collaborators are welcome.

 Staff Areas of Expertise

-- Dr Roz Fallaize (Lecturer): Personalised nutrition; nutrigenetics; quantifying dietary intake; appetite and safety; nutrition in the homeless community.
+- Dr Roz Fallaize (Lecturer) * Personalised nutrition; nutrigenetics; e-health intervention; dietary intake assessment; nutrition in vulnerable populations

 - Lee Jerome (Principal Technical Officer): Collection of dietary intake and analysis; folate nutrition; taste perception.

-- Jane McClinchy (Principal Lecturer): Nutrition and clinical dietetics; nutrition information; nutritional advice given by health care professionals; diabetes; process for nutrition and dietetic practice; qualitative research.
+- Jane McClinchy (Team leader/Principal Lecturer) Nutrition and clinical dietetics; nutrition information; nutritional advice given by health care professionals; diabetes; process for nutrition and dietetic practice; qualitative research

 *Available as PhD supervisors